michaeldzjap/laravel-two-factor-authentication/README.md

     dispatch(new SendSMSToken($user));
 }
 ```
-The body of the second function can be left empty if you do not want to send a two-factor authentication token automatically after a successful login attempt.
+You can discard the third function if you do not want to send a two-factor authentication token automatically after a successful login attempt.
 Instead, you might want the user to instantiate this process from the form him/herself.
-In that case you would have to add the required route(s) and controller method(s) yourself.
+In that case you would have to add the required route and controller method to trigger this function yourself.
 The best place for this would be the `TwoFactorAuthController` to be discussed next.

 2 Add a `TwoFactorAuthController` in `app/Http/Controllers/Auth` with the following content:
 ```php